hollyouellette/Pewlett-Hackard-Analysis/README.md

 - The <a href="https://github.com/hollyouellette/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv">retiring_titles.csv</a> showcases that Packard Hewlett has 78,155 employees nearing retirement age.
 The vast majority of these employees are in a **Senior, Leader** or **Manager Role**, representing 62,173 of total number of employees reaching retirement age.
 - 74% of Pewlett Hackard's employees reaching retirement age are either Senior Engineers or Senior Staff.
-- The <a href="https://github.com/hollyouellette/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibilty.csv">mentorship_eligibility.csv</a> indicates that there are 402 Senior Engineers and 281 Senior Staff that can support in the Mentorship Program, which will be crucial knowing that these two Job Titles make up nearly 3/4 of as positions that will require filling due to the "silver tsunami".
+- The <a href="https://github.com/hollyouellette/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibilty.csv">mentorship_eligibility.csv</a> indicates that there are 402 Senior Engineers and 281 Senior Staff that can support in the Mentorship Program, which will be crucial knowing that these two Job Titles make up nearly 3/4 of the positions that will require filling due to the "silver tsunami".
 - Based on this analysis, there are no Managers that meet the eligibility requirements for the Mentorship Program.

 ## Summary